Why You Can't Hire Your Way Out of a Broken Process

 Every growing business hits the same wall.
 The informal systems that worked when there were five people start to buckle at 15.
 By the time you reach 25 or 30, the cracks are structural.
-Scaling without chaos is not about working harder or hiring faster.
+Scaling a business without chaos is not about working harder or hiring faster.
 It is about building the operational infrastructure that lets your business grow without proportional increases in stress, confusion, and firefighting.

 Most founders experience this as a feeling: something that used to be easy now takes three times as long.
 Information that everyone once shared naturally now lives in separate heads, separate tools, separate email threads.
 The business is growing, but so is the friction.